Śrāddha: Timing

+Places and settings

+Śrāddha may be performed at home shrines, temples, or river ghats.
+Certain pilgrimage centers are especially associated with ancestor rites, notably Gaya on the Phalgu River (Bihar), as well as Haridwar, Prayagraj, and Varanasi.
+These sites provide priests, ghats, and facilities for pindadāna and tarpaṇa.

-The Śrāddha period
+Śrāddha period

 The scripture mandate performing 96 Śrāddha karmas.
 However, these practices are difficult to be adhered to.

-In addition, once in year offerings are to a larger universe of forefathers – during the pitr paksha.
+In addition, offerings are to be made annually to a larger universe of forefathers – during the pitr paksha.